mariano/li3_gearman/README.md

 ## Triggering jobs ##

 Jobs can be triggered using the `Gearman::run()` method.
-This method takes up to four arguments:
+This method takes the following arguments:

 * `configName`: The configuration name to use (see *Usage* section above)
 * `action`: What action to execute.
 If using the default `Job` adapter that